Zsailer/python-for-scientists/docs/_pages/advanced_numerical.rst

 scikit-learn
 ------------

 scikit-learn is a powerful Python library for machine learning.
 It contains a wide array of useful tools for classification, regression, clustering, dimensionality reduction, and much more.
-Implementations are available for most standard machine learning algorithms, such as Support Vectro Machines and Decision Trees.
-If you're planning to implement machine learning in your analyses, then you will want to install scikit-learn.
+Implementations are available for most standard machine learning algorithms, such as Support Vector Machines and Decision Trees.
+If you're planning to do machine learning in Python, you'll want to install scikit-learn.

 To install this library in your Python environment simply run:
 ::